filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

     - Only gas charging consumes reserved amounts; arbitrary value transfers may reduce free balance but cannot reduce `reserved_remaining`.
     - For every message, `consumption + refund == gas_cost` and all gas components are non-negative.
     - Free balance never becomes negative; aggregate free balance across all actors equals the initial total minus the sum of net gas consumption.
-    - Reservations reach zero at End; any non-zero remainder produces a reservation remainder failure.
+    - Reservations reach zero at End; any non-zero remainder is treated as a node error.
   - Gas accounting property tests (for example, quickcheck-based tests of `GasOutputs` and settlement) that continue to hold under reservation mode as they do under legacy mode.

 The exact filenames and test harnesses will differ across implementations (e.g., Lotus, ref-fvm, filecoin-ffi, and other clients), but implementers SHOULD construct suites that cover the same behavioural properties.
 In particular, engines and hosts SHOULD include tests that exercise both pre-activation (legacy and best-effort reservation) configurations and post-activation consensus behaviour to ensure correct activation, gating, and error handling.